 Want to help?
 Become an Ambassador for ADHD UK

-Charity Ambassadors are people affected by ADHD, have a profile within their industry, and use their sphere of influence to raise awareness of ADHD and support fundraising for ADHD UK’s work.
+Ambassador’s use their sphere of influence to raise awareness of ADHD and support fundraising for ADHD UK’s work.